sitmo/challenge/README.md

 where $z = x/\sqrt{T}$, and $x$ is the log price change over the period, adjusted for drift (the parameter $z_0$ accounts for small asymmetries).
 The figure above illustrates q-variance for stocks from the S&P 500, and periods $T$ of 1-26 weeks.
 Blue points are variance vs $z$ for individual periods, blue line is average variance as a function of $z$, red line is the q-variance curve.

 Q-variance affects everything from option pricing to how we measure and talk about volatility.
-Read the [Q-Variance Wilmott article](Q-Variance_Wilmott_July2025.pdf) for more details and examples.
+Read the [Q-Variance WILMOTT article](Q-Variance_Wilmott_July2025.pdf) for more details and examples.

 To take part in the challenge, use your model to produce a long time series of simulated price data, and score it as described below.

+**Prize:** One-year subscription to WILMOTT magazine and publication of the technique.

+**Closing Date:** None.

+Email admin@wilmott.com if you have any questions.

 ## Repository Contents